elrevert/Aurora/README.md

 ## Installation

 0. (If you want Aurora to show whether plugin updates are available) Install [KVR Studio Manager](https://www.kvraudio.com/kvr-studio-manager), open it and run a scan.
 This step is completely optional.
-1. Download the latest release and unzip.
+1. Download the latest release of Aurora and unzip.
 2. Drag Aurora into your Applications folder.
 3. Right-click -> Open
 4. Depending on your Gatekeeper configuration, you may need to follow the following steps: System Preferences -> Privacy and Security -> Open Anyway.